 It would seem that a lesson learned does not fully absorb until well after we have weathered the storm and been given time to adequately reflect.
 The nice part about a catastrophic cyclone is that it is typically short-lived and furthermore, reminds us of how strong our roots truly are.
 On certain occasions, our roots are not so that they can endure independently.
 That is quite all right.
 Those closest to us will show their value in this event for their roots are intertwined with our own.
 These few will not readily fall away.
 They are invested in you as you are in them, for if you fall so will they.
 This provides strength, as no noble oak wishes not to cause distress to those who have so willingly come to their aid.

-Character is not defined by navigating life unscathed, unscarred and un-scared.
+Character is not defined by navigating life unscathed, unscarred, and un-scared.
 Character is being stripped naked, terrified for all the world to see, and continue to stand tall.
 Maintaining a silent dignity in the face of all perils and the vicissitude of seasons.

-This first appeared in The Havok Journal October 28, 2014.
+This first appeared in The Havok Journal on October 28, 2014.